cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 * `server` key-value server configuration.
     * `name` server name.
     * `template` virtual machine template from which server will be spawned.
 For more information, see the [Misc section - Virtual machine template](#virtual-machine-template).
     * `cpus` number of CPUs.
     * `memory` amount of RAM, in MB.

+* `networking` key-value server networking configuration.
+    * `domain` the fully qualified domain name.
+    * `dns_servers` list of DNS servers.
+    * `connected_networks` list of existing networks to which server will be connected, described as key-value objects.
+Network will be described as:
+        * `name` network name.
+Note that this MUST NOT contain any characters other than A-Z, a-z, 0-9, and hyphens (-).
+It must not be entirely composed of digits (0-9).
+It will have a unique suffix appended to it, allowing multiple instances for one node.
+If the name parameter is not specified, the node name from the blueprint will be used, with the same caveats applying.
+        * `management` signifies if it's a management network (false by default).
+Only one connected network can be management.
+        * `external` signifies if it's an external network (false by default).
+Only one connected network can be external.
+        * `switch_distributed` signifies if network is connected to a distributed switch (false by default).
+        * `use_dhcp` use DHCP to obtain an ip address (true by default).
+        * `network` network cidr (for example, 10.0.0.0/24).
+It will be used by the plugin only when `use_dhcp` is false.
+        * `gateway` network gateway ip.
+It will be used by the plugin only when `use_dhcp` is false.
+        * `ip` server ip address.
+It will be used by the plugin only when `use_dhcp` is false.

+* `connection_config` key-value vSphere environment configuration.
+If not specified, values that were used for Cloudify bootstrap process will be used.
+    * `username` vSphere username.
+    * `password` user password.
+    * `url` vCenter url.
+    * `port` vCenter port for SDK (443 by default).
+    * `datacenter_name` datacenter name.
+    * `resource_pool_name` name of a resource pool.
+If you do not with to use a resource pool this must be set to 'Resources' as this is the base resource pool on vSphere.
+    * `auto_placement` signifies whether to use vSphere's auto-placement instead of the plugin's.
+Must be true if you are using clusters. (false by default).

+## cloudify.vsphere.nodes.WindowsServer

+**Derived From:** cloudify.vsphere.nodes.server

+* `windows_password` The password to set for the administrator account on the Windows system.
+If this is not supplied then the value under properties.agent_config.password will be used.
+If neither are supplied, an error will be raised when running install workflows.

+* `windows_timezone` The timezone to set the Windows system to.
+It will default to 90 (GMT without daylight savings (approximately UTC)).
+If you wish to set this it must be set to an [appropriate integer value](https://msdn.microsoft.com/en-us/library/ms912391%28v=winembedded.11%29.aspx)

+* `server`
+    * `name` server name.
+Note that this MUST NOT contain any characters other than A-Z, a-z, 0-9, and hyphens (-).
+It must not be entirely composed of digits (0-9).
+It will be truncated at 8 characters to provide a unique identifier, allowing multiple instances for one node.
+If the name parameter is not specified, the node name from the blueprint will be used, with the same caveats applying.
+    * `template` virtual machine template from which server will be spawned.
+For more information, see the [Misc section - Virtual machine template](#virtual-machine-template).
+    * `cpus` number of CPUs.
+    * `memory` amount of RAM, in MB.